Bioterrorism and CBRN:

 Preparedness, Response and Capacity

-Overall, this fellowship concentration is focused on exploring the medical effects and response to biological, chemical, and nuclear/radiological threats with a special emphasis on bioterrorism attacks.
+The concentration in Bioterrorism and CBRNE is available to all fellows and is focused on exploring the medical effects and response to biological, chemical, and nuclear/radiological threats with a special emphasis on bioterrorism attacks.
 The concentration will include a current analysis of surge capacity and the potential effects of a major bioterrorism/CBRN attack.
 It will also evaluate the content area of modern Pandemics using both Pandemic Influenza and Ebola as case studies for bioterrorism preparedness.

 This concentration will move from addressing the threats to individuals through the spectrum of the threats facing communities and evaluate the potential medical and system outcomes for both.
 Specifically, we will address both individual treatment strategies of disease, and larger community and national outcomes and response strategies.